Chaudhvin Ka Chand

-This film also entered into the 2nd Moscow International Film Festival.

 Plot

 The movie is set in a time and Muslim social circle where noble women, especially young girls, would always cover their faces out in public.
 Houses were divided into common and female sections where even men of family would seek permission before entering into female sections.
 Much confusion and plot revolve around the customary veils worn by love interest of leading men.

-Nawab Pyaare Miyan (Rehman), Aslam (Guru Dutt) and Mirza Musarraddique Shaida (Johnny Walker) are three childhood friends who live like brothers in Lucknow.
-One day Pyaare Miyan accidentally sees a beautiful girl Jameela (Waheeda Rehman) in market and sets his heart to marry her.
+Aslam (Guru Dutt), Nawab Pyare Miyan (Rehman) and Mirza Musarraddique Shaida (Johnny Walker) are three childhood friends who live like brothers in Lucknow.
+One day Pyare Miyan accidentally sees a beautiful girl Jameela (Waheeda Rehman) in market and sets his heart to marry her.
 As the luck has it, Jameela is one of the guests on his sister Rehana's birthday party next week.
-Pyaare Miyan gets hold of a piece of Jameela's veil which he hands over to their maid Naseeban (Tun Tun) to match and bring information about the girl he adores.
+Pyare Miyan gets hold of a piece of Jameela's veil which he hands over to their maid Naseeban (Tun Tun) to match and bring information about the girl he adores.
 Meanwhile girls exchange veils (dupatta) as a sisterhood tradition.
-Jameela exchanges her veil with her friend Bano, to whom Naseeban matches the torn piece and reports about her origin to Pyaare as she had worked at Bano's house as maid earlier.
-Pyaare sends his friends Aslam and Shaida to Bano's house for setting the marriage but her father asks for some time to think about it.
+Jameela exchanges her veil with her friend Bano, to whom Naseeban matches the torn piece and reports about her origin to Pyare as she had worked at Bano's house as maid earlier.
+Pyare sends his friends Aslam and Shaida to Bano's house for setting the marriage but her father asks for some time to think about it.

-Meanwhile Pyaare Miyan's mother (Mumtaz Begum) who dreams to perform Hajj, is forbidden by doctor.
+Meanwhile Pyare Miyan's mother (Mumtaz Begum) who dreams to perform Hajj, is forbidden by doctor.
 An Imam suggests to send someone else in her place as it's permitted in Islam.
 The family asks Imam to go instead but he is hesitant as he wants his young daughter to get married before going.
-Pyaare Miyan's mother wants Pyaare Miyan to marry Imam's daughter, but Pyaare Miyaan is unknown of the fact that Imam's daughter is Jameela and in order to avoid him getting entangled with Imam's daughter, Pyaare Miyaan first asks Shaida to marry Jameela and when Shaida refuses as he likes Tameezan (Minoo Mumtaz), thereafter he asks Aslam to marry Jameela, which Aslam accepts without even asking anything about Jameela.
-Pyaare Miyaan, too, attends the marriage of Aslam and Jameela, but face of Jameela does not get revealed to Pyaare Miyaan.
-So, unknowingly, Pyaare Miyaan himself get the girl he loves married to his friend.
+Pyare Miyan's mother wants Pyare Miyan to marry Imam's daughter, but Pyare Miyan is unknown of the fact that Imam's daughter is none other than Jameela and in order to avoid him getting entangled with Imam's daughter, Pyare Miyan first asks Shaida to marry Jameela and when Shaida refuses as he likes Tameezan (Minoo Mumtaz), thereafter he asks Aslam to marry Jameela, which Aslam accepts without even asking anything about Jameela.
+Pyare Miyan, too, attends the marriage of Aslam and Jameela, but face of Jameela does not get revealed to Pyare Miyan.
+So, unknowingly, Pyare Miyan himself get the girl he loves married to his friend.